nfzd/sia/README.md

 sia depends on [icalendar](https://pypi.python.org/pypi/icalendar).
 For installation, see their page.

 Currently, sia is configured via text files in the program directory.
-A file name __urls__ can contain one url per line, from where the remote icals are retrieved.
+A __timezone__ file contains the name of the local timezone.
+A file named __urls__ can contain one url per line, from where the remote icals are retrieved.
 A file named __filters__ contains custom filters.
 If sia finds a match of one on the filters on an event summary, the event is discarded.

 For more on usage, try --help.